zdman135/marketToneApp/README.md

 1. At this point, you may click on the Watson Analysis button. which will display all the news articles fed into Watons's Tone Analyzer.

 Link to App - https://zdman135.github.io/marketToneApp/

+### Additional Notes:

+1. The key issue about this project was to find the right APIs that will provide me the proper data needed to complete the project.

+1. Once the proper APIs were found, it was essentially a puzzle string everything together.